 Whether you chose to breastfeed, combination feed or formula feed, there is no right or wrong way to feed your baby.
 At the end of the day, how you feed your baby comes down to what works for you and your baby.
 It’s not about what other people think or the latest news stories or studies, it’s about what will result in a happy, thriving mother and child, which is the most important outcome of all.

 Interested to learn more about preparing for motherhood, birth and breastfeeding?
-Find out about how Sofie Jacobs can provide private midwife support with her exclusive online antenatal courses.
+Go check out Urban Hatch’s online prenatal and postnatal classes, HATCH™ today!

 Image credit: @Krista Evans Photography